 PointsBet is really trying to carve their way into the very crowded NJ online sportsbook landscape by offering a huge selection of sports betting bonuses and promotions to get you started and keep you going.
 And the best part is, you don’t even need to use a PointsBet promo code to get the PointsBet bonuses and promotions.
 Let’s just jump right in.

 PointsBet will refund your first bet up to $500 on your first PointsBetting wager (more on this later) and your first fixed price wager for a total of $1000 in risk free bets.
 Unlike other sites where the refund has to be wagered all in big second bet, you can choose to break your refund bet into 2-4 smaller bets.
 For instance, if you wager $500 on your first bet, and lose, you can choose to break the second chance bet into two $250 bets, three $166.67 bets or four $125 bets.

 Place a 4+ leg parlay and if one leg fails, you get a full refund up to $100 paid out in bonus bets.
 Each leg must be minimum odds of -500 and total parlay odds of +100 or greater.

 Every morning at 7am, PointsBet will review the last 24 hours of action to see if there were any injustices in the sports betting world.
 If they deem a bet worthy, they will refund the bets with bonus bets.
 For example, when Zion Williamson’s shoe exploded after only 30 seconds of action, all Zion related bets were refunded.

-Place a spreadline bet on the top 8 ranked teams in mens college basketball and enjoy no juice.
+Place a spreadline bet on select NFL preseason games and enjoy no juice.
 All bets will be +100 with a max bet of $200.

 Name a Bet